 5 Dynamics With Dental Assistants In The Workplace.
 Which One Are You?

 The success of any dental office depends on the effectiveness of the team working together to achieve a common goal.
 Dental assistants are one of the most important members of a dental clinic who play a vital role by providing support to the dentist and ensuring the smooth running of the office.
 However, the dynamics between dental assistants and other team members can be complex and challenging.
 In this post, we will explore the relationship between dental assistants and other team members in the workplace.
 We will also touch base on 5 different positions that you may be able to relate to in your workplace.
-There is a hierarchy in every Dental office and the DentalTown states the order in which this goes is: Dentist, Office manager, Hygienists, and assistants with seniority.
+There is a hierarchy in every Dental office and the DentalTown states the order in which this goes is and the dynamics between dental assistants and team: Dentist, Office manager, Hygienists, and assistants with seniority.

 1. Lead assistant and assistant.

 The lead assistant is someone who has more experience and responsibilities around the office.
 They help take charge of the ordering, staying under budget, making sure inventory is stocked, assistants are contributing to the set up and take down duties, (the list goes on).
 Although there is a power shift in this dynamic, at the end of the day if you’re doing what you were hired for, the lead assistant is there to help guide you and answer any questions you may not know the answer to!
 Most lead assistants would prefer to be your friend, and not your enemy.
 The lead assistant helps the office manager in decision making for the back office staff sometimes.

 2. Assistant that’s been there 5 years and the assistant who was hired a week ago.